cthorey/cthorey.github.io/_posts/2016-02-02-backprop_conv.markdown

 $$ Hh = 1 + (H + 2P - HH) / S.$$

-First,  let's look  specically  at $y_{11}$.
-During the  convolution process, this term  resumes to the multiplication  element-wise of the lower right part of $x$ with the filter.
+During the convolution  process, the filter is convolved  to the input in  a  way that  is  defined  by the  stride  and  produces its  proper activation   map  $y$.
+For  instance,   $y_{11}$  resumes   to  the multiplication   element-wise   of   the  lower   right   part   (size
+$$3\times3$$) of $x$ with the filter.
 Mathematically, it reads

 $$
 \begin{eqnarray}